divyanshusingh700/M2_density_based_Traffic_control_system/1_requirements/README.md

 # Description
-* It is a simple Traffic light project with NodeMCU and WebCam
+* It is a simple Traffic light project with NodeMCU, ESP8266 and WebCam
 ## Requirements

 # High Level Requirements